qleclerc/projet_mesurs/README.md

 ## Analysis folder

-Contains scripts used to run the model.
+Contains scripts used to run the model and generate figures.

 ## Figures folder